-This is the Restricted Distribution Version of the Upper Mississippi River Spill Response Plan and Resource Manual.
-Due to security concerns, distribution is limited to public and private sector personnel responsible for hazardous spills planning and response on the Upper Mississippi River.
-A Public Access Version of the document, which includes the entire Response Plan but omits certain portions of the Resource Manual, is available for unrestricted distribution at www.umrba.org/hazspills/umrplan.pdf.
-Questions should be directed to the Upper Mississippi River Basin Association at 651-224-2880 or dhokanson@umrba.org.
+This is a special Public Access Version of the Upper Mississippi River Spill Response Plan and Resource Manual, and is thus suitable for broad dissemination.
+This version of the document includes the Spill Response Plan in its entirety, but omits certain portions of the Resource Manual due to security concerns.
+The omitted sections are listed in the Table of Contents.
+The Public Access Version is also maintained at www.umrba.org/hazspills/umrplan.pdf.
+Questions may be directed to the Upper Mississippi River Basin Association at 651-224-2880 or dhokanson@umrba.org.